-Sustainable finance is now part of the European Union's green deal, which links the credit rating of financial institutions to ESG performance of their portfolio companies.
-Through more concrete regulations and principles, environmental considerations will become an integral part of loans and a key consideration for financial institutions, which will lead to shipping companies having to implement more rigid internal policies and encourage compliance with such policies.
-Shipping companies that fail to adapt will increasingly have a competitive disadvantage in terms of getting access to competitive financing.
+Sustainable finance is now part of the European Union's Green Deal, which links the credit rating of financial institutions to ESG performance of their portfolio companies.
+Through more concrete regulations and principles, environmental considerations will become an integral part of loans and a key consideration for financial institutions, which will lead to shipping companies having to implement more rigid internal policies and encourage compliance with these policies.